 A concerted effort should be made to keep proposals as brief as possible, concentrating on substantive material.
-The maximum technical proposal size is 12 pages and 300KB file size.
+The maximum technical proposal size is 13 pages (includes 1 page transmittal letter) and 500KB file size.
 The proposal transmittal letter shall be included with the technical proposal .pdf file and is not included in the technical proposal page count so long as it does not exceed one page in length.
 The cost proposal has no page limit.
 The entire proposal must be in a font size that is readable, in a 8.5 by 11 inch format and contain a minimum of 1 inch margins.